wvbe/beardbash/README.md

 The functions to send to the API and receive from the API are defined in respectively the second and third argument of the BeardBash class constructor.

-You can use lessphp.php and beardbash.less in the css/ directory to compile a css file as follows
+You can use css/lessphp.php and css/beardbash.less compile a css file (css/beardbash.css).
+Drive a terminal to your clone/fork and type './less', or something similar to:

     php css/lessphp.php > css/beardbash.css